hojimat/oldhomepage/blog/_posts/2018-3-27-factoranalysis.md

 I discovered that the product formula for two beta-distributed variables was really complex and I decided that the _rigor could be compensated for intuitiveness in this case_, after all this was statistics and not a real analysis.

-After trying to solve for the free parameters and combining this with trial-and-error, I have finally discovered the answer --- uhe distribution was _Beta(1.2, 0.5)_!
+After trying to solve for the free parameters and combining this with trial-and-error, I have finally discovered the answer --- the distribution was _Beta(1.2, 0.5)_!

 <div class="highlighted">Product of two Beta(1.2, 0.5)-distributed variables is approximately uniform</div>